nazgul17/JCloisterZone/notable-TODO.md

 * move stuff from Board to GameStateHelper
 * Location.sides() -> SIDES
 * add debug optiom to limit tile pack size

+* add function for applying reducer on state (reverse apply)
+* rename updateXYZ to mapXYX, add it for everything and move it from mixins to state